 15:00 Refreshment break

 15:30 Pathophysiology (1) - progressive MS

-Dr Ghaniah Hassan, consultant neurologist & Dr Christine Longinotti, Clinical psychologist, West London NHS Trust & Ruth Stross, head of nursing, Neurology Academy
+Dr Ghaniah Hassan, Consultant neurologist & Dr Christine Longinotti, Clinical psychologist, West London NHS Trust & Ruth Stross, Head of nursing, Neurology Academy

 A 46 year old woman has been referred back to the clinic.
 She had a diagnosis of MS made when she was 27 when she had optic neuritis followed by sensory change in the arm a year later.
-She has been well until last year when she noticed that her walking has deteriorated and she struggles to walk more than 10-15 minutes before the right leg starts to drag

-- What is the difference between MS activity and progression? - What are the main mechanisms that underpin MS progression? - When and how should we discuss progression with people with MS? - Disease-modifying lifestyle: What should we advise patients? - How should we support patients transitioning to secondary progressive MS?
+She has been well until last year when she noticed that her walking has deteriorated and she struggles to walk more than 10-15 minutes before the right leg starts to drag What is the difference between MS activity and progression?
+What are the main mechanisms that underpin MS progression?
+When and how should we discuss progression with people with MS?
+Disease-modifying lifestyle: What should we advise patients?
+How should we support patients transitioning to secondary progressive MS?

 17:00 Career planning and mentorship

-Dr Wallace Brownlee & Ruth Stross
+Doctors and physicians associates - Dr Wallace Brownlee Nurses - Ruth Stross AHPs -

 18:00 Sessions close for day 1

 19:00 Pre-dinner drinks

 19:30 Informal dinner

-Day 2 - Friday, 17th May 2024
+Day 2 - Fr iday, 17th May 2024

 08:30 Registration opens

-09:00 Welcome and day overview

-Ruth Stross, head of nursing, Neurology Academy

-09:05 Symptom management (1) - focus on mobility, spasticity and tremor
+09:00 Symptom management (1) - focus on mobility, spasticity and tremor

-Kelly Broome, clinical specialist physiotherapist, University College London NHS Trust
+Speaker TBC & Kelly Broome, Clinical specialist physiotherapist, University College London NHS Trust

 A 55 year old woman with SPMS reports progressive right-sided foot drop.
-She falls at home every couple of weeks and fractured her wrist last year while taking the bins out.
+She falls at home every couple of weeks and fractured her wrist last year while taking the bins out